fence@raincityfence.com

 http://www.seattle.gov/DPD/Publications/CAM/cam312.pdf

 For Seattle residents, “you can have a fence anywhere on your property.”
-This is taken direclty from Seattle Department of Construction and Inspections Tip #312.
+This is taken directly from the Seattle Department of Construction and Inspections Tip #312.

 On your request, an estimate meeting is scheduled.